xod442/dev_sync/README.md

 [Install Docker Desktop](https://www.docker.com/products/docker-desktop)

 Works well with docker-desktop for macbook

+Or just straight up docker and docker compose on a ubuntu workstation....DO NOT USE UBUNTU SERVER

 ```
 Go to you place where you save you git projects, I use /home/user/opt.